antonyho/runuo-donation-store/readme.md

 ### Changelog:

+    (29/1/2023)
+    - updated PHP scripts to support newer PHP version.
+Be careful!
+This version only aims to support PHP 5.5.0 or later versions.
     (14/3/2011)
     - updated PHP scripts to avoid problem on web server which doesn't support short PHP tag.
     (8/10/2010)